AlperDiler/PharmacyLocator/README.md

 We have 3 files in the project.
 These files are controllers, models and routers .

 In Models file i define the Pharmacy and UserCoords structs.
-While the Pharmacy struct provides my relationship with my database, our UserCoords structure holds the location data I receive from the user.
+While the Pharmacy struct provides my relationship with my database, our UserCoords struct holds the location data I receive from the user.

 Routers file sets up routing for a web application using the Gorilla Mux router and configures it to handle specific HTTP requests.